 Tortellini pasta is such an easy recipe that never gets old and makes for great leftovers.
 Serve fresh with parmesan cheese or reheat for a quick lunch the next day.

 I love making Pomodoro instead of a creamy sauce because it gives this tortellini recipe a lighter, more delicate, taste.
-On the other hand, my gluten-free ravioli goes perfectly with alfredo or another creamy sauce.
+On the other hand, my gluten-free ravioli or gluten free egg noodles go perfectly with alfredo or another creamy sauce.

 A few more easy pasta recipes I find myself making often are my instant pot spaghetti recipe, gluten free ramen and my gluten-free chicken parmesan.
 The whole family loves a delicious bowl of pasta!
 That’s why I also love just making simple Instant Pot Pasta.